frankraDIUM/My_Weather_App/README.md

 # My_Weather_App
-Simple weather app with HTML,CSS,JS
+Simple weather app with HTML,CSS, JS

+Has a web manifest.
+Has service worker.
+Uses local storage